PhillHenry/ml_business_process_engineering/hugo/content/blog/kiss_models.md

 !["Elimende Inagella's photo of a school sheep"](/img/blog/KISS.jpg)

 The KISS principle is another delightful insight from the US military.
-The idea is that systems work best when they are simple.
+It means systems work best when they are simple.
 The [Agile Manifesto](https://agilemanifesto.org/) phrases it in a slightly more neutral tone:

 > “Simplicity – the art of maximising the amount of work not done – is essential.”